-This process can be represented as a string that consists of symbols "o" and " $\rightarrow$ ".
+This process can be represented as a string that consists of symbols "o" and " \rightarrow ".
 Initially, we are standing at the leftmost box.
-The symbol "o" means we place a ball in the current box, and the symbol " $\rightarrow$ " means that we move to the next box right.
+The symbol "o" means we place a ball in the current box, and the symbol " \rightarrow " means that we move to the next box right.

-Using this notation, each solution is a string that has k times the symbol "o" and n-1 times the symbol " $\rightarrow$ ".
-For example, the upper-right solution corresponds to the string " $\rightarrow o \rightarrow o \rightarrow$ ".
-Thus, the number of solutions is $\binom{k+n-1}{k}$ .
+Using this notation, each solution is a string that has k times the symbol "o" and n-1 times the symbol " \rightarrow ".
+For example, the upper-right solution corresponds to the string " \rightarrow 0 \rightarrow 0 \rightarrow ".
+Thus, the number of solutions is $\binom{k+n-1}{k}$.